Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 For firms serious about fixing this, local SEO services that focus on GBP optimisation, citation consistency, and local content development represent the fastest path to improved visibility.
 Our own case study with an accounting firm demonstrates what happens when these fundamentals are addressed properly: a predictable lead engine built on local search dominance.

-The full report includes a detailed GBP scoring methodology across all 200 firms, including average ratings by region and specific gaps by firm size.
+The full report includes a detailed GBP scoring methodology across all 2,344 firms, including regional breakdowns and specific gaps by firm size.
 Request your copy here.

 AI Search Invisibility: The Emerging Blind Spot